 Information for practices

-If you are a GP practice and would like more information on hot services and referral criteria, see our resources for practices page.
+For more information on hot services and referral criteria, see our resources for practices page.